AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >*In front of him were three paths.
 He could choose only one, but the words of the wise woman haunted him and he secretly knew
 >that his journey could only ever become complete if he explored them all.*

-We will look at three ways to get to the same result.
-All three options will use **Content Projection** as basis but will differ in how the error messages are managed.
+We will look at three ways to build the same functionality.
+All three options will use **Content Projection** as basis.

+Then we will look at various ways to manage the display of our error messages.

 **Preparing for the journey: part 1**

 >*Being well prepared was crucial for his journey.
-He packed quick and light making sure that everything he needed
+He packed quick and light, making sure that he thought
->was there.*
+>of all the necessities.*

 We need a basis to work from and already know how to create a component in **Angular2** with form validation.
 So let us build one quickly.